דלג לתוכן הראשי

 The Bottom Line

-If you want to live to 90 with brain health, MIND is your first choice.
+If you want to live to 90 with brain health, MIND is a well-founded choice.
 It's not a drastic diet.
 It doesn't require expensive supplements.
 It only requires different daily choices.
-And with 2-2.5 brain years you save for yourself, it may be the best nutritional investment in anti-aging.
+And with about 2.5 brain years you might save for yourself, it's perhaps one of the most worthwhile nutritional investments in anti-aging.